-The Probability Of Lower IRS Budgets Is That A Good Thing?Added by Richard G. Smith, John McGown, Jr. in Articles & Publications, Tax Law on March 9, 2016
+The Probability Of Lower IRS Budgets Is That A Good Thing?Added by Richard G. Smith, John McGown, Jr. in Articles & Blogs, Tax Law on March 9, 2016

 Less than 1% if the individual returns will be audited in 2016.
 Business tax returns and high-income taxpayers obviously have a higher audit rate, but the fact is the chances of federal income tax audits for most taxpayers are small and are diminishing.
 Recently, the House and Senate Appropriations Committees recommended a decrease in funding for the IRS.
 This is on top of 17% in decreases the IRS has already experienced since 2010.
 On November 9, 2015, seven former Commissioners of the IRS wrote to the chairpersons of these Committees to express their concerns about these prospective budget cuts.

 For most of us, the first reaction to this news is positive — why would any us object to a lower risk of audit, or to a handicapped IRS?
 Well, there are some reasons to pause before celebrating this news.